On Borel subalgebras of quantum groups: Introduction

+Regarding right coideal subalgebras of the full quantum group $C\subset U$, the results in \cite{HK11a} show, again in our language, that every homogeneous right coideal subalgebra $C\subset U$ has a triangular decomposition $\Uminus{w_-}U^0 S(\Uplus{w_+})$ for suitable combinations of Weyl group elements $w_\pm$.
+The classification of arbitrary right coideal subalgebras~$C$ with $C\cap U^0$ a Hopf algebra is still a difficult open problem.\\

+In this article we mainly work with right coideal subalgebras with a triangular decomposition $C=C^{\leq 0}C^{\geq 0}$, where $C^{\leq 0}=C\cap U^{\leq 0}$ and $C^{\geq 0}=C\cap U^{\geq 0}$, and we assume in addition that $C\cap U^0$ is a Hopf algebra.
+As an immediate consequence of the classification in \cite{HK11b}, formulated as Corollary \ref{cor_triangular}, both parts $C^{\geq 0},C^{\leq 0}$ of such a triangular right coideal subalgebra are necessarily character shifts, so

+with unknown compatibility conditions for the data $(w_\pm,\phi_\pm,L)$.
+Note that many previously studied right coideal subalgebras, such as those associated to quantum symmetric pairs, are themselves not triangular but embed into larger triangular right coideal subalgebras.
+In fact, during our classification in small rank we found no right coideal subalgebra that is basic but cannot be embedded into a larger triangular basic right coideal subalgebra.\\

-In Section 3, we give our definition of \emph{Borel subalgebras} and discuss thoroughly two examples: First we classify all Borel subalgebras of $U_q(\sl_2)$.
-We find the two standard Borel subalgebras $U^{\geq 0}$ and $U^{\leq 0}$, which are already present in the Lie algebra $\sl_2$, and we find a new family of non-homogeneous Borel subalgebras $B_{\lambda,\lambda'}$:
+In Section 3, we give our definitions of a \emph{basic} right coideal subalgebra and a \emph{Borel subalgebra}.
+We discuss thoroughly two examples: First, we classify all Borel subalgebras of $U_q(\sl_2)$.
+We find the two standard Borel subalgebras $U^{\geq 0}$ and $U^{\leq 0}$, which are already present in the Lie algebra, and we find a new family of non-homogeneous Borel subalgebras $B_{\lambda,\lambda'}$:\\